 Studies have shown that not very many people keep their New Year’s resolutions.

-A few years ago, U.S. News reported that two weeks into February, about 80% of those who set resolutions had given up on them already.
+In 2015, U.S. News reported that two weeks into February, about 80% of those who set resolutions had given up on them already.

 Back in 1988, a study was published by John Norcross and Dominic Vangarelli where a group of 200 people were tracked with their New Year’s resolutions for two years.

 They found that only 77% were able to last a week and only 19% had success after the 2 years.

 Not much has changed in the span of almost 30 years.